It’s that time again already! I’m sure I’m not the only one asking, where did the holidays go?

 If you need to stock up on labels put your order in ASAP to ensure they arrive in time for school to start.

-This is the first year I will have to deal with book covering.
-Previously all our books were delivered to the school, and the school distributed them.
-I’m armed and ready and taking the easy way out with slip on reusable book covers.
+Thankfully I don’t have to deal with book covering!
+All our books are delivered to the school, and the school distributed them.
+In the event that I had to cover school books, I’d be taking the easy way out with slip on reusable book covers.
 You can usually find reusable covers newsagents and some department stores.

 Have you started to organise for back to school?
 I’d love to hear any of your back to school advice!